Disease Guide ·Arthritis ·2026

 Arthritis in Cats - symptoms, vet costs & insurance

-Arthritis affects 90% of cats over 12 — and most owners never know.
-Cats hide pain better than any other pet.
-They don't limp or whine.
-They just stop jumping, sleep more, and slowly withdraw.
-By the time you notice, the joint damage is already significant.
-Treatment runs $30-$100/month for life, but the real cost is the years of silent suffering before diagnosis.
+Arthritis affects 90% of cats over 12 - and most owners never know.
+Cats hide pain so well they just stop jumping and sleep more.
+By the time you notice, joint damage is already significant.
+Treatment costs $30-$100/month for life.

 Arthritis - vet costs and insurance